syndicate-ss14/docs/docs/maintainers/bylaws/bylaws-draft.md

 * A promise of transparency with the community in regards to their opinions of features.
 * A promise that regardless of their personal advocacy for or against a feature, they will give implementation and development on the feature the proper attention that is required.
 * A promise that anything they produce is to the highest quality they can produce.
-* A promise that a maintainer will not involve themselves in the happenings of another community they are not a part of, especially in the case of admin rulings or admin decisions when it is unrelated to game design.
+* A promise that a maintainer will not involve themselves in the happenings of another microcosm or community they are not a part of, especially in the case of admin rulings or admin decisions when it is unrelated to game design.

 Maintainers are ultimately responsible for the website, repo, and any other projects that may be created under the Macrocosm project.